Feefo, the gold standard of customer review platforms, has awarded us their 2025 Platinum Trusted Service Award

 Review: “Generally, the service with Ashridge Trees is relatively good.
 Sadly, you are not able to contact them by phone any more to discuss issues – advice.
 The only means of contact is via email.
 This is a big step backwards in customer service”

-The phone lines are back on for sales calls, and support calls on orders that have already been placed online.
+Our phone lines are back, attending to sales enquiries, and support calls for orders that have already been placed online.

 Review: “Winter Aconites: Plants arrived broken and useless as the packaging was so poor they didn’t stand a chance.
 To be fair Ashridge did refund the full amount once I complained”